Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Would-be visitors are going to head to a different site where they feel comfortable entering their credit number.
 I know I would.

 There are a lot of different CAs to choose from and they sell a range of SSL certificates designed to help companies establish their online identity and protect their customer’s privacy.

-For some people, going with a free SSL certificate is going to be perfectly safe to use.
+For some people, going with a free SSL certificate is going to be fine.
 All that’s required is a quick demonstration that you control a particular domain.
 These are known as DV (domain validated) SSL certificates.

 For companies that need to establish a greater level of trust, OV (organization validated) or EV (extended validation) SSL certificates involve real-world background checks on the organization making the request.

 The rigorous authentication process isn’t free, but it conveys a much higher level of trust.
 Paid SSL certificate providers also make the process of obtaining and renewing certificates much easier through an intuitive online platform.

 In this post, I’ve reviewed the top SSL certificate providers.
 These are big names with a long history of protecting websites.
 The reviews are followed by a short guide that will help you make sense of your options and ask the right questions moving forward.

 #1 – SSL.com Review — The Best for Budget-Friendly SSL Certificates